Best Of16 min read

 #6.
 Asana — Best for Structured Project Workflows

-Try Asana is the project management tool that corporations love, but it also has a surprising amount to offer freelancers — especially those who manage multi-step projects with clear phases and dependencies.
-If you work in marketing, event planning, or any field where tasks have a specific order, Asana's workflow features are excellent.
+Try Asana is the project management tool that corporations rely on, but it actually offers a lot for freelancers too — especially those managing multi-step projects with clear phases and dependencies.
+If you work in marketing, event planning, or any field where tasks have a specific order, Asana's workflow features shine.

-The free plan supports up to 15 collaborators, which is generous if you occasionally loop in clients or subcontractors.
-However, some of the best features (timeline view, custom rules, forms) are locked behind the paid tier.
+The free plan supports up to 15 collaborators, which is generous if you occasionally need to loop in clients or subcontractors.
+Just know that some of the best features (timeline view, custom rules, forms) are locked behind paid plans.

 Key Features: